abhhi-101/simple_application/README.md

 3. Search Users
 4. Download images via URL

-## Weaknesses
+## Vulnerabilities

-1. Authentication can be bypassed by NoSQL injection in the login form
+1. Authentication bypass via NoSQL injection in the login form
-2. Reflected cross-site scripting in the user search form
+2. Reflected cross-site scripting (XSS) in the user search form
-3. Can induce the server to make requests using SSRF in image download feature
+3. Server-side request forgery (SSRF) in image download feature
-4. Admin account can be compromised using stored XSS in the registration form
+4. Account takeover by changing the password of any arbitrary user
-5. User's personal information can be accessed via direct endpoint
+5. User information diclosure via direct endpoint

 ## Steps to Reproduce

 1. **NoSQL Injection**
 - Go to the login page.
-- Enter any valid username and any password while intercepting the request in Burp.
+- Enter any valid username and an arbitrary password while intercepting the request in Burp.
 - Replace the value of the Content-Type header with the below data to change it to JSON.
 `application/json;charset=UTF-8`
 - Replace the request body with the below JSON data containing the payload.